Skip to Content

 Aune-Osborn Campground

-Aune-Osborn Campground sits along the St. Mary’s River in Sault Ste.
-Marie, which makes it the perfect place to watch great lakes freighters going to and from the Soo Locks.
-Many sites are close together, but it is all about the views of the river and Canada beyond.
+Aune-Osborn Campground is located along the St. Mary’s River in Sault Ste.
+Marie, making it the perfect place to watch Great Lakes freighters go to and from the Soo Locks.
+Although many sites are close together, it is all about the river’s views and Canada’s beyond.

 Our review of Aune-Osborn Campground includes reservation information.

-There is a large grassy area with benches along the river that give you a full view of the freighters going by, in case you do not secure one of the waterfront sites.
+A large grassy area with benches along the river gives you a full view of the freighters going by in case you do not secure one of the waterfront sites.

 Things to do near Aune-Osborn

 Other Sault Ste.
-Marie Attractions include the following:
+Marie’s Attractions include the following:

 • Valley Camp Museum